numat/mfc/README.md

 ethercat pdos
 ```

-It requires kernel headers, and won't install readily on e.g. raspberry pis.
+It requires kernel headers, which don't come by default on some linux distros (e.g. raspbian).